build-on-aws/content/posts/in-the-land-of-the-sizing-the-one-partition-kafka-topic-is-king/01-what-are-partitions.md

 `NUM_PARTITIONS = MAX(T/W, T/R)`

 Here, `T` is your target throughput, `W` is your measured write throughput, and `R` is your measured read throughput.
 The result is how many partitions you need for a topic.
-Of course, very few things in life are guaranteed, except for the fact that every once in a while [Corey Quinn](https://twitter.com/QuinnyPig) will say something snark about AWS.
-Other than this, use this formula at your discretion.
-And please, take also into account that the measured read throughput doesn't consider business logic processing.
+With that said, use this formula at your discretion.
+Also, take into account that the measured read throughput doesn't consider business logic processing.
 You should think about this as well.

 ## Partitions as your unit-of-durability